It’s confirmed! I’ll be heading back to Berlin in September to run the marathon. Hopefully, this time, I will actually run it.

 I started off by signing up for technique lessons at The Running School, to sort out my sore calf muscles and over striding issues.
 I’ve been working in the gym to build up strength in my legs and core (something I personally find necessary to prevent injuries) and I’ve also been working on my glutes on the instructions of coach Nick at the City branch of the Running School!
 Hopefully this will provide me with a strong base to start my training plan.

 I’ve also been looking in to different training methods and, having followed Cathy and Sarah on their training journeys, have ordered the Hansons Marathon Method to read more about the Hansons method of training.
 Hansons looks like a really interesting way of training and, from previous experience, I know I am going to have to shake up my approach if I am going to make real progress.
-Cathy’s blog on the Hansons method is a really good overview.
+Cathy’s on the Hansons method is a really good overview.

 I figured the next step in making this happen is to put it out there so, for the record, I will be running the Berlin marathon on 25 September 2016 and I am aiming to finish in under 4 hours.
 It’s on!